Wells Fargo extends credit card push in deal with Dillard's

 Another area that Wells Fargo has identified as one where it is “clearly underrepresented” in credit cards is among the affluent.

-The bank announced a partnership with American Express Co (AXP.N) in August to provide more competitive rewards and benefits to wealthy consumers.
+The bank announced a partnership with American Express Co in August to provide more competitive rewards and benefits to wealthy consumers.
 A full-scale launch of those products is set to occur in the first half of 2014.
+(Reporting by Peter Rudegeair; Editing by Steve Orlofsky)